 Come photograph the world’s most endangered species of wild cat!
-Though very rare, this Iberian lynx photo tour is optimized to give you a chance to see and photograph this incredible feline.
-Last year, I saw eight Iberian lynx in a ten day period, of which three were good photographic opportunities.
+Though very rare, this exclusive Iberian lynx photo tour is optimized to give you a chance to see and photograph this incredible feline.
+Last year, we saw eight Iberian lynx in a ten day period, of which three were good photographic opportunities.
 Besides photography, you will actively contribute to the conservation of the Iberian lynx, since we will spend one morning building a rabbit warren (this increases the rabbit population — the favorite food of the lynx).
+This photo tour is co-led by world famous Melissa Groo, and myself.
+Melissa is a fellow conservation photographer, who strongly believes in highlighting the intrinsic value of wildlife as much as showing their beauty.
 Iberian lynx have a difficulty rating of difficult, this means that for the duration of the trip, our goal will be to have one encounter with good photographic opportunities.*

 What to Bring